GRAINS-U.S. wheat, soybeans, corn fall on demand concerns

 Traders are also assessing U.S. export prospects, which have been complicated by a strong dollar and low water levels on the Mississippi river, a major route for transporting grain to U.S. Gulf export terminals.

-(Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Goodman and Chris Reese)
+(Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by David Goodman, Chris Reese and David Gregorio)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))